zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/superset/superset.md

 ## Introduction

-<a href="https://superset.apache.org/", target="\_blank">Superset</a> is one of the top Apache projects that offers a set of tools to build dashboards to visual data stored in your database.
+<a href="https://superset.apache.org/", target="\_blank">Superset</a> is one of the top Apache projects that offers a set of tools to build dashboards to visualize data stored in your database.

 In this lab, you will deploy **Superset** using Helm to Oracle Container Engine for Kubernetes infrastructure, and create a simple dashboard for **MySQL HeatWave**.

-**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
+**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud-native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

 Estimated Time: 15 minutes